20 – 24 October 2014

 The Institute strives to further your education about the records and the locations that are important to your genealogical research.
 Classes are intentionally small in order for the participants to experience individual instruction.

-The following courses are being offered in 2013:
+The following courses were offered in 2013:

 On Sunday evening there will be an informal get-together to receive name tags and syllabus materials.
 On Monday evening, there will be a welcome dinner and the opportunity to meet and get to know the attendees and instructors.
 Dinner is included in the registration fee and meals are available for spouses and guests for an additional fee.